JdeRobot/RL-Studio/_posts/2022-03-08-RLStudio_mountain_car.md

 The optimal reward configuration and hyperparameters can be found in the [uploaded agent code](https://github.com/RoboticsLabURJC/2020-phd-ruben-lucas/tree/master/RL_Unibotics/RL-Studio/mountain_car/agents)
 In the same way, there you will find the [worlds](https://github.com/RoboticsLabURJC/2020-phd-ruben-lucas/tree/master/RL_Unibotics/RL-Studio/mountain_car/world) and [models](https://github.com/RoboticsLabURJC/2020-phd-ruben-lucas/tree/master/RL_Unibotics/RL-Studio/mountain_car/model) used.

+<strong>RL-Studio related<strong>

+Additionally, the following steps were accomplished to adapt the problem to RL-Studio:
+- Create a .yml configuration file
+- Including the algorithm in "algorithms" folder
+- Including the agent in "agents" folder
+- Push the model and world referenced in the configuration file to the [CustomRobots repository](https://github.com/JdeRobot/CustomRobots)
+- Adding the environment in /rl-studio/__init__ file
+- Adding a folder in /rl-studio/envs (no major modifications with respect to the other implementations in rl-studio)

 <strong>DEMO</strong>